OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### White-box Testing

+Some 3rd party libraries can be automatically integrated into the App through a wizard within the IDE.
 The permissions set in the AnroidManifest.xml  when installing a library through an IDE wizard should be reviewed.
-Especially permissions to access SMS (READ_SMS), contacts (ROAD_CONTACTS) or the location (ACCESS_FINE_LOCATION) should be challenged if they are really needed to make the library work at a bare minimum.
-(See also OMTG-ENV-001).
+Especially permissions to access SMS (READ_SMS), contacts (ROAD_CONTACTS) or the location (ACCESS_FINE_LOCATION) should be challenged if they are really needed to make the library work at a bare minimum, see also OMTG-ENV-XXX.
+When talking to developers it should be shared to them that it’s actually necessary to have a look at the diff on the project source code before and after the library was installed through the IDE and what changes have been made to the code base.

+The source code should be checked for API calls or functions provided by the 3rd party library.

 ### Black-box Testing

+All requests made  to the external service should be analyzed if any sensitive information is embedded into them.
 Dynamic analysis can be performed launching a MITM attack using Burp Proxy, to intercept the traffic exchanged between client and server.
 Using the certificate provided by Portswigger, Burp can intercept and decrypt the traffic on the fly and manipulate it as you prefer.
 First of all we need to setup Burp, on our laptop, to listen on a specific port from all the interfaces.
 After that we can setup the Android device to redirect all the traffic to our laptop, i.e. setting our laptop IP address like proxy.
 A complete guide can be found here (https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp)
 Once we are able to route the traffic to burp, we can try to sniff the traffic from the application.
 When using the App all requests that are not going directly to the server where the main function is hosted should be checked, if any sensitive information is sent to a 3rd party.
 This could be for example PII in a tracker or ad service.